 By Sam Davis, BHS, CPT, FNS

-Unfortunately, weight is mainly controlled by hormones.
-Studies show that hormones influence everything from how much fat you store, to your appetite, to how much sleep you get each night.
+Unfortunately, weight is mainly controlled by hunger hormones.
+Studies show that hormones influence how much fat you store, how much sleep you get each night, and your appetite.

-So the ability to influence and control those hormones is extremely beneficial when you are trying to accomplish any type of weight loss goal.
+The ability to influence and control those hormones is extremely beneficial when trying to accomplish a weight loss goal.
 But first, you have to understand just how these hunger hormones work.

-Leptin and ghrelin are hormones that work together to keep your body at a healthy, sustainable weight.
+The hormones leptin and ghrelin work together to keep your body at a healthy, sustainable weight.

 Leptin is the “I’m full” hormone.
 It basically tells you when to stop eating and makes you feel full.
 It reduces your appetite as you eat, and when your stomach hits capacity, it tells your brain you no longer need to eat.

-Leptin and ghrelin theoretically work in tandem, so when one level rises, the other lowers in order to keep a level of homeostasis throughout your day.
+These hunger hormones theoretically work in tandem, so when one level rises, the other lowers in order to keep a level of homeostasis throughout your day.
 Unfortunately, there are a few factors that create issues when your body tries to tell you you’re hungry or full.
 Leptin levels heavily fluctuate depending on how much fat you are carrying on your body.
 With this in mind, if you have a higher percentage of body fat on your frame, your leptin levels will be higher, which creates issues with your ability to feel full.
 It’s also possible to create what’s called leptin resistance.
-If you constantly overeat at every meal, you can develop leptin resistance, which hinders your brain’s ability to register the circulating leptin that is trying to tell you to stop eating.
+If you constantly overeat at every meal, you can develop leptin resistance.
+This hinders your brain’s ability to register the circulating leptin that is trying to tell you to stop eating.
 You don’t even know you’re full.

 Another complication arises as you lose weight.
 When you drop the pounds, your leptin levels also drop.
 This means you also won’t be able to feel full during this phase, either.
 You end up feeling extremely hungry more often and tend to eat more, potentially causing you to put back on the weight you just lost.
-Losing weight slowly over a long period of time helps leptin stay stable and allows time for your body to adjust to the changes—patience is key!
+Losing weight slowly over a long period of time helps leptin stay stable.
+It also allows time for your body to adjust to the changes—patience is key!

 Managing your hormones during weight loss might seem overwhelming, but I’m here to reassure you that it’s probably more simple than you think.
 Sticking to a weight loss program that keeps you losing at a moderate pace will help you keep that leptin from dropping.
 There are certain ways to manipulate leptin and alter your diet to keep your hormones stable and control those hormones that let you know when you’re hungry.